cran/tbea/README.md

 ## Overview

-An R package for pre- and post-processing in phylogenetic and divergence-times Bayesian inference.
+An R package for pre- and post-processing in phylogenetic and Bayesian inference of divergence times.
 Functions are provided for prior specification in divergence time estimation using fossils as well as other kinds of data.
 It provides tools for interacting with the input and output of Bayesian platforms in evolutionary biology such as